TritonDataCenter/sdc-cloudapi/docs/index.md

 Note: Currently, *docker* images are not included in this endpoint's responses.
-You must use `docker images` against the [docker](https://apidocs.joyent.com/docker) service for this data center.
+You must use `docker images` against the [docker](https://apidocs.joyent.com/docker) service for this datacenter.

 ### Inputs